olivernybroe/LaraCalendar/readme.md

 ## Filters

 ### Filter days out
-There might be a specific day which you won't to blacklist from your event, this can be achieved with `withoutDay` method.
+There might be a specific day which you want to blacklist from your event.
+This can be achieved by using the `withoutDay` method.
 Just parse in a day and it will ignore that specific day.

 ```